wballard/VariableSky/api.markdown

 All `Link` methods return `this` so you can chain.

 ### val
 The current value of the link, as replicated from the server.
+This will not exist until data makes it back.

 ### save()
 Save a new value to a link, this **replaces** the existing value, notifies